 Bob is an active member of the American Bar Association.
 He is a former chair of both the Employee Benefits Committee of the American Bar Association’s (ABA) Section of Taxation, and also the Employee Benefit Plans and Other Compensation Arrangements Group of the ABA, Section of Real Property, Trust and Estate Law, as well as a former member of the ABA Joint Committee on Employee Benefits.
 He has previously served as chair of the Employee Benefits Subcommittee on Defined Contribution Plans of the ABA Tax Section.

-Bob has routinely been ranked as one of "America's Leading Lawyers" by Chambers USA, most recently in 2017 for Employee Benefits & Executive Compensation.
 For the last ten years, he has been selected for inclusion in The Best Lawyers in America© (2008-2018) in the areas of Employee Benefits (ERISA) Law.
 He also has been selected to the Ohio Super Lawyers list in the area of Employee Benefits Law.
 Bob has also been inducted into the American College of Employee Benefits Counsel, an organization of attorneys who have focused on employee benefits for at least 20 years and written or spoken extensively on employee benefit issues.